Skip to main content

 • Your Claude plan may not support custom connectors, or your workspace permissions may not allow adding them.

-Sign-in or approval loops forever
+Sign-in or approval keeps looping

-• Allow popups and redirects for claude.ai and DataDoe.
+• Allow pop-ups and redirects for claude.ai and DataDoe.

 • Disable strict tracking protection or browser extensions that block third-party cookies.